Ant Colony Simulator (Pheromone Trails)

 Understanding Ant Colony Behavior and Pheromone Trails

-• Diffusion & evaporation: spread and decay fields over time.
+• Diffusion and evaporation: trails spread out and fade over time.

 Limitations

-• Pheromones as simple scalar fields with exponential decay.
+• Pheromones modeled as scalar fields with basic decay.

-• No cast roles (scouts, soldiers) or colony lifecycle.
+• No caste roles, learning, or colony lifecycle.

 References & Reading